alexanderhxs/CrashPredictionExtension/README.md

 # CrashPredictionExtension
 This repository is based on the crash prediction pipeline and data from the following repository: https://github.com/Ludivine388/Crash-Prediction.
 The scenarios involve a pedestrian crossing the street while a bike with an onboard unit is approaching.
 The scene is filmed from a third-person view from the side of the street.
 The onboard unit is collecting V2X data from the bike.
-The data is brought into a format readable by the Atlas-Benchmark (https://github.com/boschresearch/the-atlas-benchmark)
+The data is brought into a format readable by the Atlas-Benchmark (https://github.com/boschresearch/the-atlas-benchmark) and then evaluated using the included framework.

 ## Pipeline and Data Format